JohnKimaiyo/Austin-Waste-SQL-EDA-/README.md

-1.whats is the highest load weisght
+1.what is the highest load weight

-2.whats is the highest load weisght
+2.what is the highest load weight

 3.what are the top load  types